How do I create a good (strong) password?

 Don't store your password on paper or online where it can be accessed by others.

 Don't reverse the spelling of insecure words (those listed above) in an effort to increase the strength of your password (e.g., using "hcraM", instead of "March").
-Hackers use programs that submit words, dates, etc. as-is and in reverse.

 Never reveal your password to anyone and be sure that no one is looking over your shoulder when entering your password.